huggingface/hub-docs/tasks/src/zero-shot-image-classification/about.md

 - Seen data - images and their corresponding labels
 - Unseen data -  only labels and no images
-- auxiliary information - additional information given to the model during training connecting the unseen and seen data.
+- Auxiliary information - additional information given to the model during training connecting the unseen and seen data.
 This can be in the form of textual description or word embeddings.

 ## Use Cases